Strongly nonlinear Bernstein modes in graphene reveal plasmon-enhanced near-field magnetoabsorption: Discussion

 Proceeding to a more detailed discussion of the observations, Fig.~\ref{fig2}d shows that the shape of the BM signal in $\Delta R$ changes in the saturated regime, where one observes a progressively stronger admixture of magnetooscillations on top of the resonant peak at $B_c/2$.
 At first glance, this could be caused by the low-$B$ tail of the CR, which continues to grow almost linearly in the saturated regime of the BM response.
 On the other hand, the amplitude of magnetooscillations at the highest intensities is abruptly enhanced at $B_c/2$ and remains almost constant over a substantial region of $B$ above $B_c/2$.
 While the exact reason for that is currently unclear, the origin may be that the hot spots created by the near-field excitation of the BM magnetoplasmons expand at high intensities due to thermal diffusion, producing a suppression of the SdH oscillations over a larger area of the sample.
 This behavior, apparently related to the nonlinear interplay of spatially inhomogeneous temperature and BM field profiles, defines an interesting direction for future studies.

 We continue with a discussion of the frequency dependence of the BM response, summarized in Fig.~\ref{fig3}d.
 It shows that the linear amplitude of the BM peaks at $B_c/2$, $\Delta R=A(f) I$, decreases with increasing $f$, while the saturation intensity $I_s(f)$ exhibits the opposite behavior.
 This is not surprising because, within the saturation mechanism leading to Eq.~\eqref{formula}, both the low-intensity linear coefficient $A(f)$ and the inverse saturation intensity $1/I_s(f)$ are proportional to the low-$I$ absorption cross-section.
-On the other hand, since the linear signal $A(f) I$ is determined by the amount of energy absorbed via the near-field BMs, its frequency dependence should be governed by both, the absorption cross section and the effectiveness of the BM-assisted near field generation at the contacts, the latter being sensitive to the particular experimental configuration.
+On the other hand, since the linear photoresistance signal $A(f) I$ is determined by the amount of energy absorbed via the near-field BMs, its frequency dependence should be governed by both, the absorption cross section and the effectiveness of the BM-assisted near field generation at the contacts, the latter being sensitive to the particular experimental configuration.
 Since these two origins of the frequency dependence cannot be disentangled, the functional behavior of $I_s(f)$ and $A(f)$ does not have fundamental significance.
+It may change if a different setup is used for excitation of the Bernstein modes.
+From this perspective, our most important observation concerning the frequency dependence is that the saturation intensity $I_s(f)$ behaves approximately as the inverse of the linear coefficient $A(f)$.
+More systematic studies of the frequency dependence would be possible with help of tunable frequency radiation sources, e.g., a free electron laser.
+We also mention that the increase of measurement temperature should lead to growth of the saturation intensity, since it is proportional to the energy relaxation rate that is controlled by the phonon scattering and grows with temperature.
+This is the reason why in Ref.~\cite{BandurinBernstein} measurements of the intensity dependence on a similar sample at $T=20$~K did not shown any nonlinearities.
+In the Appendix \ref{appendixA1}, we include a new analysis of these data following the methodology developed in the present work.
+It shows that the intensity dependence at high temperature of $T=20$~K remains linear in both regions of BM and CR resonances, unlike the case of low $T=1.8$~K, Fig.~\ref{figS3}.